rishavg3d2y/rishavg/_pages/about.md

 I am a first year PhD Student at the School of Computing (SoC), [National University of Singapore](https://www.nus.edu.sg/) under the supervision of [Prof. Divesh Aggarwal](https://sites.google.com/site/diveshhomepage/).

-My research interests lie in Complexity Theory, Hardness of Aprroximation and Theoretical Computer Science in general.
+My research interests lie in Fine-grained Complexity Theory, Hardness of Approximation and Theoretical Computer Science in general.

 I graduated from Chennai Mathematical Institute, [(CMI)](https://www.cmi.ac.in/), in 2024.